 Financing asset purchases, taking on an overdraft or simply taking out a business loan are other ways to access needed cash for your business.
 A word of warning around this option: make sure you have a plan for how your business will operate with the cost of the cash (e.g. interest repayments) and include how you are going to pay the debt back.

 At The Entourage, we understand that as a business owner you often need to be able to access funding quickly, to invest in both your own education and your business.
+If you start applying these 8 tips today into your business, as well as our other cash management strategies, you'll start to be able to get complete financial control over your business again.

 Your Entourage journey starts here.
 Join Australia's largest community of over 500,000 business owners and entrepreneurs, and receive instant access to exclusive content and updates delivered straight to your inbox.